dhelkey/clustershard/README.md

 ```

 ### Data
-clustershard assumes data is stored on a CSV file with one row for every measurement taken (there can be multiple rows for each specimen if it is measured multiple times).
+*clusterTool* assumes data is stored on a CSV file with one row for every measurement taken (there can be multiple rows for each specimen if it is measured multiple times).

 The first row of the CSV should be a header row, with a SampleNo column, and columns with element names.
 The element names should start at column 3 (TODO can be set when running clusterTool).
 Element names can include numbers (for example the atomic mass of the element).
 Element names are compared with the periodic table and any unrecognized element names will throw an error.
 All columns to the right of the starting element column will be parsed as elements.
 Therefore, any superfluous columns need to be at the start of the CSV file, before the element starting column.